yudiz-solutions/magento-save-for-later/README.md

 ## Frontend

 After a customer adds a product to the cart within the mini-cart, they can see a single button labeled "Save for Later".
+Only logged-in customers can use the "Save for Later" option to add products.

 <div>
     <img src="./ReadmeImages/SaveForLaterButton.png" alt="SaveForLaterButton">